severian5it/ResidenceGiulioCesare/README.md

 From Google Fonts has been used *Tangerine* font; for the rest of the Headings *Nobile* standard font has been used.

 ## Features for future releases
-- A Section serving a series of card showing the attractions in proximity of the place.
+- A Section serving a series of card showing the attractions in proximity of the Residence.
-- A Section showing entusiastic user comments.
+- A Section showing favourable user comments.

 # Technologies Used

 ## Libraries

-other than the holy trinity of Web Development, HTML, CSS and JavaScript I took advantage of the following technologies:
+Beside the holy trinity of Web Development, HTML, CSS and JavaScript, I took advantage of the following technologies:

 - [JQuery](https://jquery.com)
-    - The project uses **JQuery** to improve Scroll Up between Section and to show a *Modal* after Contact Form Submission
+    - The project uses **JQuery** to improve Scroll Up between Section and to show a *Modal* after submitting Contact Form.
 - [Bootstrap](https://getbootstrap.com/)
     - The project relies heavily on **Bootstrap** component and predefined styles.
 - [FontAwesome](https://fontawesome.com/)
-    - **FontAwesome** is the source of most of the icons
+    - **FontAwesome** is the source of the icons.
 - [Popper.js](https://popper.js.org/)
-    - **Popper** is used for the responsive NavBar
+    - **Popper** is used for the scrolling between different sections.
 - [Google Fonts](https://fonts.google.com/)
     - to style the website fonts